lfost42/grafana-notes/k8s/cka/itkiddie.md

 cat Question-7/Questions.bash
 ```

-1. Expose the existing deployment with a service called echo-service using Service Port `8080` `type=NodePort`
+1. Expose the existing deployment with a service called `echo-service` using Service Port `8080` `type=NodePort`
 2. Create a new ingress resource named echo in the echo-sound namespace for `http://example.org/echo`
 3. The availability of the Service echo-service can be checked using the following command
 `curl NODEIP:NODEPORT/echo`

 In the exam it may give you a command like `curl -o /dev/null -s -w "%{http_code}\n" http://example.org/echo`.
-This requires an ingress controller, to get this to work ensure your `/etc/hosts` file has an entry for your NodeIP pointing to example.org.
+This requires an ingress controller.
+To get this to work ensure your `/etc/hosts` file has an entry for your ingress controller IP pointing to example.org.
+Otherwise, look for an entry in the `/etc/hosts` file for a load balancer.

 `echo 'x.x.x.x example.org/echo' >> /etc/hosts`